isabella232/autospotting.io/content/faq.md

 single execution of awscli from the command-line.

-Alternatively, there is also a community-supported Terraform stack which works similarly.
+Alternatively, there is also a community-supported Terraform stack which works similarly, a Docker container image you can run anywhere, and even configuration on how to run it on Kubernetes as a cronjob.

-You can see the Getting started guide on Github for more information on both installation methods, as well as the initial setup procedure.
+You can see the Getting started guide on Github for more information on all these installation methods, as well as the initial setup procedure.

 ## In which region should I install it?